 Applications of Drop Forging

 Forging strengthens metal for its particular use by causing the internal grain of the metal to deform to follow the shape of the part.
 Most metals can be drop forged, but among the most common are high alloy steel, naval brass, carbon steel, aluminum, alloy metals, stainless steel, copper, nickel, tool steel and titanium.
 Drop forgings are used particularly often by industries such as aerospace, national defense, automotive, agriculture, construction, hardware, mining, material handling and manufacturing.
 Products produced by drop forging include crank shafts, stub-axles, gears, chains, hooks, shackles, bolts, rods, medical implants, suspensions and general industrial equipment.
 Many hand tools have “Drop Forged” boldly imprinted on them to indicate their added strength and durability as a result of the forging process.

 Drop forging is one of the oldest forms of metal forging, based on the ancient technology of blacksmithing.
 Drop forging is designed to place specific stress on the metal to improve its overall strength.
 Even though the process is so old, it is surprisingly good for the environment.

 Drop forging can benefit the alternative energy source because of its clean manufacturing methods.
 More regulations for clean metals are implemented all the time, and other manufacturing methods cannot produce strong enough materials without using the contraband materials.
-Drop forging is an incredible simple manufacturing process that can product strong metal without harmful additives.
+Drop forging is an incredibly simple manufacturing process that can produce strong metal without harmful additives.